swaathi/swaathi.github.io/_posts/2017-02-02-the-jallikattu-protest.md

 share: y
 ---

-The Jallikatu Protest was the largest peaceful protest to protect the culture of Tamil Nadu's legendary bull 'hugging' festival.
+The Jallikatu Protest was the worlds largest peaceful protest to protect the culture of Tamil Nadu's legendary bull 'hugging' festival.
 Around five million people gathered at the Marina Beach to show their support in continuing the game despite discouragement by the government.
 There was hardly a Chennaite who didn't show up at the beach, me included.

 It was quite interesting to watch the protest seep into social media.
 And where there's social media, there's data.
 In abundance!